Predicting the future – 25 years too early

-So if Sinclair could meet these specifications anyone over 14 could legally ride a C5 without need for any license, insurance or road taxation (or a protective helmet – a socially outrageous concept 25 years later).
+So, if Sinclair could meet these specifications anyone over 14 could legally ride a C5 without need for any licence, insurance or road taxation (or a protective helmet – a socially outrageous concept 25 years later).

 The secret factory

-Of course it’s hard to share a vision without a physical product.
-Or hard cash.
-The Electricity council had previously funded £5.5 million pounds of research grants (£2.3 million alone to the Lucas/GM electric van) however (apart from a favourable set of regulations) Sinclair’s funding came via a 10% sale of Sinclair Research ltd. With The Engineer Magazine reporting Sinclair ploughing £12.9 million pounds of his own funds into the project.
-So having secured the funding a production line was sought.
+Of course, it’s hard to share a vision without a physical product – or hard cash.
+The Electricity Council had previously funded £5.5 million pounds of research grants (£2.3 million alone to the Lucas/GM electric van).
+However, Sinclair’s funding for the project came via a 10% sale of Sinclair Research Limited and, according to a report in The Engineer magazine, a total of £12.9m from Sinclair’s own funds.
+Having secured the funding, a production line was sought.

-Originally Sinclair’s aim was for the C5 to be the foothold of a whole range of electric vehicles, so when an Option on the ashes of John Z DeLorean’s Northern Irish facility came up Sinclair voiced an interest.
-Sitting idle was a purpose built vehicle assembly line embracing many modern production methods at a knock down price with a workforce and government backing to boot.
-At the same time Sinclair Vehicles Ltd (SVL) was established, based at the University of Warwick Science Park.
+Originally, Sinclair’s aim was for the C5 to be the foothold of a whole range of electric vehicles, so when an option on the ashes of John Z. DeLorean’s Northern Irish facility,came up Sinclair voiced an interest.
+Sitting idle was a purpose-built vehicle assembly line embracing many modern production methods at a knockdown price with a workforce and Government backing to boot.
+At the same time Sinclair Vehicles Limited (SVL) was established, based at the University of Warwick Science Park.

 to spend £100,000 on a satellite factory within the existing complex.

-Starting with six members of staff in a sealed room, the project was sworn to secrecy, such that the only scoop prior to launch was six months later in the Mail on Sunday, November 1984.
-In fact all parties involved in the project treated it with the kind of security normally reserved for a new car launch.
+Starting with six members of staff in a sealed room, the project was sworn to secrecy, such that the only scoop prior to launch was six months later in November 1984, when the Mail on Sunday published a story.
+In fact, all parties involved in the project treated it with the kind of security normally reserved for a new car launch.
 Hoover staff trial assembled 100 C5s prior to full production, pulling them apart before reassembling.
 Potentially 50 C5s could be produced per line per hour – with a capability of a massive 8000 C5s a week…

-Of course Hoover’s other angle came in the form of 19 service centres, 400 engineers and recommend six monthly servicing of the C5.
+The other advantage of Hoover’s involvement with the project came in the form of 19 service centres, 400 Engineers and recommend six monthly servicing of the C5.
 A healthy contract on 200,000 projected vehicles.

-Of course Wills was sceptical of an electric car, but agreed to meet Sinclair regardless – despite being Delorean’s longest serving employee, the receivers’ were in control of the Belfast factory.
-Wills had a good relationship with Lotus in Hethel (so much so he would eventually father the front wheel drive Elan) and became the bridge between Lotus and Sinclair.
+Wills was understandably sceptical of an electric car, but agreed to meet Sinclair regardless – despite being Delorean’s longest-serving employee, the Receivers were in control of the Belfast factory.
+Wills had a good relationship with Lotus in Hethel (so much so he would eventually father the front-wheel-drive Elan) and became the bridge between Lotus and Sinclair.

-Already development had begun at Ogle design (Tom Karen’s design house responsible for the Scimitar and the Raleigh Chopper cycle amongst others).
-Sinclair aided by Tony Wood Rogers had a spent a year with Ogle honing the prototype, but the design was faltering and getting heavier – 100kg, then 150kg.
-So when Wills arrived in March 1983, Ogle and Sinclair curtailed their association and transferred development to Hethel – home of Lotus.
+Development had already begun at Ogle Design (Tom Karen’s design house responsible for the Scimitar and the Raleigh Chopper cycle amongst others).
+Sinclair, aided by Tony Wood Rogers, had a spent a year with Ogle honing the prototype, but the design was faltering and getting heavier – 100kg, then 150kg.
+So, when Wills arrived in March 1983, Ogle and Sinclair curtailed their association and transferred development to Hethel – home of Lotus.

-At Lotus brothers Brian & Colin Spooner examined what they had inherited; a design study with a set of regulations.
-Although the design was reworked by Lotus (dropping its drag co-efficient of friction from 0.95 to 0.6), Sinclair employed a young graduate fresh from the Royal school of art’s industrial design course – Guy Desbarats.
+At Lotus, brothers Brian and Colin Spooner examined what they had inherited: a design study with a set of regulations.
+Although the design was reworked by Lotus (dropping its drag co-efficient of friction from 0.95 to 0.6), Sinclair employed a young graduate fresh from the Royal School of Art’s Industrial Design course – Guy Desbarats.
 Desbarats revised the design and added flush wheel trims, in addition to a small boot tweaking the C5’s Bond Bug-esque rear pillar.

-For a little piece of competition pedigree, the Bugatti owners club even opened up Prescott hill climb so lotus could put development miles
+For a little piece of competition pedigree, the Bugatti Owners’ Club even opened up Prescott Hill Climb so Lotus could put development miles on the C5!

-Of course the C5 aided other automotive technology – its electronic display unit was created by AB Automotive Electronics.
+The C5 also aided other automotive technology – its electronic display unit was created by AB Automotive Electronics.
 The next electronic display from AB would be the ‘Tokyo by night’ instrument cluster of the forthcoming Jaguar XJ40…

 Body moulding Maestro